CROI 2026 Chair and Vice Chairs

 Jennifer Jao, MD, MPH

-Research Focus: Perinatal HIV, with a focus on the cardiometabolic complications of antiretroviral therapy in pregnant individuals with HIV and their children
+Research Focus: Perinatal HIV and exposure, cardiometabolic complications of antiretroviral therapy in pregnant individuals with HIV and their children, pediatric HIV cure and remission

-Dr Landovitz is a Professor of Medicine and Interim Chief of the Division of Infectious Diseases at the University of California Los Angeles.
+Dr Landovitz is a Professor of Medicine and Interim Chief of the Division of Infectious Diseases at the University of California Los Angeles, and Director of the UCLA Center for Clinical AIDS Research & Education.
 His work includes clinical trials, implementation science, and social science.
-He has a particular research focus in agents for preexposure prophylaxis, including long-acting and extended-release agents and their advantages and liabilities.
+He has a particular research focus in agents for preexposure prophylaxis, including long-acting and extended-release agents and their advantages and liabilities, as well as their implementation and optimization of HIV testing algorithms, and selection of ART regimens in the context of PrEP breakthoughs.
+He is an incoming MPI of the HIV Prevention Trials Network.

 Research Focus: Optimization of the use of antiviral agents for both HIV therapeutics and HIV prevention